ARTICLE / THE MAKING OF... SERIES

 Knowing that you’ve come from the advertising industry, can you tell us about the branding process and how you arrived at where you are today?

-What about brand building?
+What about brand awareness?
 How are you getting the word out there and how are you going to scale the brand?

 We use conventional digital media: facebook, instagram, Pinterest, google etc. We're also playing with OOH at the moment too.